Warriors-Haven-Gaming/Zombie-Framework/CONTRIBUTING.md

 then create a [Directory Junction] inside your `<Arma 3 profile>/mpmissions/` folder pointing to `SHZombiesFramework.Tanoa/` so your script edits can be previewed from the [Eden Editor] in real-time (see also [Link Shell Extension]).
-Once set up, you can follow the [GitHub Flow] to make a new branch, commit your changes, and start a pull request on this repository for the owner to review and merge.
+Once set up, you can follow the [GitHub Flow] to make new branches for each feature, commit your changes, and start pull requests on this repository to be reviewed and merged.

 Changes that don't affect gameplay such as documentation can be done and submitted more simply by using the [web-based editor].